flythereddflagg/flythereddflagg.github.io/python_book/docs/17-Loops.md

 # end of the indented block
 ```

+Where `i` is the temporary variable.
 A for-loop will only repeat as many times as the iterable fed to it allows.
 (Again in `loops.py`, this was 5 times.)
 It also has the feature that, before each time that the loop runs, it defines a variable (which, in the example above, is `i` but you can name it whatever you want) based on the current element of the iterable.
 Therefore, `i` gets redefined for every iteration of the loop based on the next element of `iterable`.

 Other than that, the statements executed in the indented block are done normally and an un-indentation indicates that the loop block is done and the loop can continue.
 Once the `iterable` has run out of values to give to `i`, the loop terminates and code continues normally.